Deadwing: Song details

-Over the years Steven, Richard and Colin have made several interesting evaluations of the album's tracks.
+The members of the band have made several evaluations of the album's tracks over the years.

 "Deadwing" – Steven, "A ten-minute piece that's very in-your-face and has no real chorus, so it's an ambitious way to start the record.
 A very unconventional piece of music.
-It's a statement of intent, a willfully uncommercial gesture.
-"It is interesting to note that the pulsing keyboard sound at the start of the song is similar to that used by Steven on 'First Regret', which opened his 2015 LP, Hand.
+It's a statement of intent, a willfully uncommercial gesture."
+It is interesting to note that the pulsing keyboard sound at the start of the song is similar to that used by Steven on 'First Regret', which opened his 2015 LP, Hand.
 Cannot.
 Erase.

 "Shallow" – Steven explained, "The big rock moment of the record, an irresistible riff with a Zep or Soundgarden vibe to it.
 The equivalent of a big, dumb rock song, but in the way that people who are not dumb would do it."
 Richard remarked, "I tell you what I didn't like on Deadwing and that's a track called 'Shallow'.
 It's so out of context for Porcupine Tree.
 It really didn't feel like Porcupine Tree to me.
 It just had too much of a knowing sound to it.
 American kind of rock.
 There wasn't that naivety about it or that honesty about it."
-Steven Wilson later admitted in an interview that "Shallow" was written and recorded after pressure from the studio to create a radio-friendly hit off the album.
+Steven Wilson later admitted in an interview that "Shallow" was written and recorded after pressure from the record label to create a radio-friendly hit off the album.

-"Lazarus" – Richard's evaluation, "The beautiful side of Porcupine Tree.
+"Lazarus" – keyboardist Richard Barbieri's evaluation, "The beautiful side of Porcupine Tree.
 Very mellow and delicate, in the contemporary style of Coldplay or Radiohead."

 "Halo" – Steven clarified, "Well, 'Halo' was on Deadwing, as Deadwing, as you probably know, is based on this film script I wrote.
 And there is a religious aspect in the script, there is a religious cult in the script.
 But the song itself 'Halo' takes that as a starting point and develops into another kind of idea.
 It is about the born again Christianity, the born again religious parts, the self-righteousness of those kind of people."
-Colin added his thoughts on 'Halo', "We came up with that round Gavin's place whilst having a group session for Deadwing.
+Bassist Colin Edwin added his thoughts on 'Halo', "We came up with that round Gavin's place whilst having a group session for Deadwing.
 Bits of that came from Gavin having an idea in 17/16.
 That was pretty much a group thing.
 It came together quite quickly."
 Gavin's inspiration came about during his regular drum experiments and, with the rest of the band on board, they spent an hour working on the idea in Gavin's home studio where the writing sessions would usually take place.
 Steven subsequently took their work away and formed the song.
 Richard explained, "Gavin and I came up with this infectious groove.
 Has an industrial feel a la Nine Inch Nails; quirky, abrasive, and repetitive with distorted vocals, and an extraordinarily strange Adrian Belew guitar solo."